Full House (Armenian TV series): Season 1 (2014)

 Two student girls decide to rent an apartment.
 Finding a cheap apartment for rent, they come to an agreement with the real estate agency and pay the 1-year rent.
 Moving to an apartment, the girls are surprised.
-Three boys live in that house.
+Three men live in that house.
 It turns out that the same agent, under the same conditions, rented the apartment to those three boys as well.
 Realizing that the agent had deceived them and that no one was going to leave the apartment, they decided to stay and make the lives of those on the other side unbearable.